aadityapritam001/OCR/README.md

 Other Library use: there are also more python library used in this project , all mentioned in "requirements.txt" .
 So it is important to have these library installed before using or create virtual environment and install all these library before execution.

+# Yet to add
+ There are some more features which is yet to add like , extraction from pdf , we can simply import pdf2Img to convert into image file if the file is pdf , Or we can also add according to our requirents for different types of file format

 # ------- Output ------
 Output folder : Extracted_data.txt